hshutan/45x7-flipdot-controller/README.md

 You will need the following items to assemble a flip dot sign using my PCB

-1. The Eagle PCB in this github project, which can be ordered from [Osh Park](https://oshpark.com/shared_projects/JROcn5LK) or another fab.
+1. The Eagle PCB in this github project, which can be ordered from [OSH Park](https://oshpark.com/shared_projects/JROcn5LK) or another fab.
 2. [The Arduino example clock program](https://github.com/hshutan/FlipDotDisplay_Clock1_SWv1) which contains my `Matrix_CoProcessor` library, a library specifically built to drive this PCB.
 3. Surface mount silicon parts (see the Digi-Key BOM file, also in this github project) as well as two through hole capacitors of your choosing.
 I am using 330 microfarads for the flip voltage, and 100 microfarads for the logic voltage.
 4. A Luminator MAX3000 Side Sign.
 I purchased mine from [Rollsign Gallery](http://rollsigngallery.com/).
 A single Luminator MAX3000 side sign will have two 45x7 display panels inside, which are very easy to remove.